danwild/cesium-demo/README.md

 <ul>
 	<li>Had issues with gulp using bootstrap 3.3.5 (main file/s not set correctly for css for bower), have rolled back to 3.3.4.</li>
+	<li>Switched to `font-awesome-min` fork which just uses css as bowers `font-awesome` wants lESS/SCSS.
+Update to main pkg when I get with the program...</li>
 	<li>Did try combining all js assets into one file to be minified, but tended to cause conflicts so sticking with uglier but more reliable inject script tag method.</li>
 </ul>